ElucidataInc/ElMaven/CONTRIBUTING.md

 * Pull a new branch from develop.
 Branch name should reflect the issue addressed in it
 * Get started!

-## Creating Pull Requests
-Make your PR review process faster by maintaining this checklist before creating a pull request:
-- The code builds successfully on your machine
-- No test case is failing
-- Unit tests have been added/modified to cover your changes
-- The PR is linked to some open issue
-- One PR is not addressing more than one issue
-- There is a separate PR for code refactoring
-- Code documentation guidelines have been followed
-- Commit guidelines have been followed
-- Title and description of the PR provide an overview of all changes made in the branch

-You can open a new pull request [here](https://github.com/ElucidataInc/ElMaven/compare).

 ## Documentation guidelines
 We make use of Doxygen for generating the code documentation.
 You can read more about Doxygen [here](http://www.stack.nl/~dimitri/doxygen/index.html).

 We follow JavaDoc style comment blocks  to document classes and functions and Qt style comment blocks to document class members.
 Read about comment blocks [here](http://www.stack.nl/~dimitri/doxygen/manual/docblocks.html#cppblock)

 ### How to document
 In this short guide we will see how to document functions,classes, members of class.